 Polished to a mirror finish, the 18K white gold case measures 39 mm in diameter (about 41 mm with the crown) and just 7.13 mm thick.
 Lug to lug width is 18 mm, in case you want to replace the strap.
 The dial is protected by a glare-proofed sapphire crystal that appears to be flat, although it may have a very slight curve.
 The caseback is clear with 8 screws securing it in place.
 The crown measures 3.65 mm, and while it is so small it will never dig into your wrist, it is also so small it is harder to adjust than the larger type of crown you would see on a sports watch.
 Then again, this is a dress watch, so a smaller unobtrusive crown is expected.
 On the wrist, the feel is quite nice, thanks in part to the thinness and conservative diameter of the case.

 Comes on a dark blue alligator strap with a matching 18K white gold pin buckle, with an embossed Chopard logo.
-Retail price is $16,780.
-It can be purchased from any authorized Chopard L.U.C. dealer or online at us.Chopard.com.
+The retail price is $16,780.
+It can be purchased from any authorized Chopard L.U.C. dealer or online.
 There are a variety of different case, dial and strap configurations to choose from.

 While some will argue that a date is a crucial function for a timepiece, we argue that is is not — especially for a dress watch.
 If you want a minimalist type design, with flawless finishing, this is it.
 The L.U.Chopard XPS is the most affordable collection in the L.U.C. lineup, yet it still receives the same level of attention as you would expect from one of their six-figure pieces — all in a package that is a mere 7.13 mm thick.
 (Ref.
 161920-1004)